AcademicsOct 13, 2023

 Dr. Chris Himes, EarthShips, & Fiber-dying in New Mexico

-New Leonhardt Teaching Chair receives Paternotte Travel Grant to bring future learning from the Southwest to MHS
+Leonhardt Teaching Chair and Paternotte Travel Grant Recipient brings learning from the Southwest to MHS December 7

 In so many respects, the American Southwest is about as different from the Berkshires as a place could be.
 MHS Director of Engineering & Technology/STEAM Coordinator Dr. Christopher Himes discovered that more than a decade ago, while doing research at the University of New Mexico and living in Albuquerque.